Agent-Card/ai-catalog-rust/README.md

 The workspace is intended to land as `agntcy/ai-catalog-rust` and starts with the first useful slice: parse, serialize, and validate static AI Catalog documents against the current specification.
+It may move to the AI Catalog project at some point.

 ## Workspace